 Mr. Mudima did not have the resources to even fix his roof.
 So the idea of an entirely new house never crossed his mind.
 When he found out that he was going to receive such a house, he was over-joyed.
 His family now has a 4-room house that is big enough for his family and does NOT leak.

-You can see the impact of the house in two of the photos of the young child.
-In the photo ” 2.
-Family2″, you can clearly see the young child appear sick and frail.
-In a later photo (7.
-Family After New House), after the house is built, that same child looks healthier, heavier and sitting up.
+You can see the impact of the house in the video as the young child appeared sick and frail now looks healthier, heavier, and sitting up.
 The transformation is truly amazing.

 It’s an example of how important shelter is to human life.

 Maria is a 60-something old lady barely 4 feet tall.
 Her children had all died, so her grandchildren were staying with her in a tiny, round hut made out of mud and a thatch roof.
 It is difficult to comprehend how they lived like this for all these years.
 Her roof was leaking just like Mr. Mudima’s roof, and the living conditions were indescribable.
 She now has a one-room house with concrete floor, metal roof and windows and doors that can be locked.

 As Ronald points out, the impact of these two houses went far beyond these two families.
 Word got out into the community that for some reason these two families were to get a new house.
 UCSS staff and volunteers used the opportunity to minister to not only the families but the entire community around these houses.
 They provided food, training, and they shared the love of Jesus Christ.

 It is an example of how one new house can truly transform an entire community.